misterdustinface/LuaJ-Futures/README.md

   local promise = future(computeY, 3)
 ```

-A future returns a promise, which can be monitored with
+A future returns a promise which can be monitored with the following:
 ```Lua
   promise:isPending()   -- true while future is computing, false if future completed. promise:isFulfilled() -- true if future completed and returned value.